-- 14. With advances in technology, surgical techniques, and anesthesia care, the percentage of surgical procedures done on a same-day basis increases each year.
-In 2013, more than 65% of all surgeries performed in hospitals were done as outpatient procedures (American Hospital Association, 2015). - 15.
+- 13. The words "perioperative" and "perioperative nursing" are accepted and utilized in nursing and medical literature.
 Perioperative nursing was formerly referred to as "operating room nursing," a term that historically referred to patient care provided in the intraoperative period and administered within the operating room itself.
 However, as the responsibilities of the operating room nurse expanded to include care in the preoperative and postoperative periods, the term "perioperative" was recognized as more appropriate.
-In 1999, the organization that represents perioperative nurses, once known as the Association of Operating Room Nurses (AORN), changed its name to the Association of periOperative Registered Nurses (AORN).
-Today, the terms "perioperative" and "perioperative nursing" are accepted and utilized in nursing and medical literature.

-- 16. The perioperative nurse provides for the surgical patient throughout the continuum of care.
-The AORN Perioperative Patient-Focused Model identifies four specific domains-patient safety, physiologic response, behavioral responses, and the health system-that are the focus of concern for the perioperative nurse. - 17.
-The domains of safety, physiologic response, and behavioral responses of patients reflect the nature of the surgical experience for the patient and serve as a guide for providing care. - 18.
+In 1999, the organization that represents perioperative nurses, once known as the Association of Operating Room Nurses (AORN), changed its name to the Association of periOperative Registered Nurses (AORN). - 14.
+The perioperative nurse is a nurse who specializes in perioperative practice and who provides nursing care to the surgical patient throughout the continuum of care.
+The AORN Perioperative Patient-Focused Model identifies four specific domains-patient safety, physiologic response, behavioral responses, and the health system-that are the areas of concern for the perioperative nurse. - 15.
+The domains of safety, physiologic response, and behavioral responses of patients reflect the nature of the surgical experience for the patient and serve as a guide for providing care. - 16.
 The fourth domain represents other members of the healthcare team and the healthcare system.
-Perioperative nurses work collaboratively with other healthcare team members to formulate nursing diagnoses, identify desired outcomes, and provide care within the context of the healthcare system to achieve desirable patient outcomes (AORN, 2011, pp. 3-4). - 19.
-Perioperative nurses provide patient care within the framework of the nursing process.
+Perioperative nurses work collaboratively with other healthcare team members to formulate nursing diagnoses, identify desired outcomes, and provide care within the context of the healthcare system so as to achieve desirable patient outcomes (AORN, 2012a, pp. 3-4).

+- 17. Perioperative nurses provide patient care within the framework of the nursing process.
 They use the tools of patient assessment, care planning, intervention, and evaluation of patient outcomes to meet the needs of patients who are undergoing operative or other invasive procedures.
 Every patient is unique, and the plan of care is tailored to meet the patient's specific needs.
-The plan addresses physiologic, psychological, sociocultural, and spiritual aspects of care. - 20.
-Much of perioperative nursing involves familiarity with technology and technical expertise, including responsibility for equipment, instrumentation, and surgical techniques.
-Much of the nurse's time during the intraoperative phase is spent managing technology and documenting patient care; however, the patient must remain the focus of the perioperative nurse's attention. - 21.
-The goal of perioperative nursing is to provide care to patients and support to their families,

-- using the nursing process to assist patients and their families in making decisions and to meet and support the needs of patients undergoing surgical or other invasive procedures.
-The overall desired outcome is that the patient will achieve a level of wellness equal to or greater than the level prior to surgery. - 22.
+The plan addresses physiological, psychological, sociocultural, and spiritual aspects of care. - 18.
+Much of perioperative nursing involves technical expertise, including responsibility for equipment, instrumentation, and surgical techniques.
+Technical skills and responsibilities are purposeful within the nursing process during the implementation phase; however, the patient remains the focus of the perioperative nurse's activities. - 19.
+The goal of perioperative nursing is to provide care to patients and support to their families, using the nursing process to assist patients and their families in making decisions and to meet and support the needs of patients undergoing surgical or other invasive procedures.
+The overall desired outcome is that the patient will achieve a level of wellness equal to or greater than the level prior to surgery. - 20.
 Perioperative nursing care is provided in a variety of settings, including acute care facilities, ambulatory settings, and physician-based office settings.
 Perioperative nurses provide care to patients, their families, and others who support the patient.
-The perioperative nurse focuses on three major activities: providing direct care, coordinating comprehensive care, and educating patients and their families.
+Three major activities of perioperative nurses are providing direct care, coordinating comprehensive care, and educating patients and their families.